jjostes/API-challenge/README.md

 "For part I, you'll be creating a Python script to visualize the weather of 500+ cities across the world of varying distance from the equator.
 For part II, use jupyter-gmaps and Google Places API to locate cities matching ideal conditions, and the nearest hotel to the coordinates used."

 ### Part I - Weather
-This data is used to create the following figures:
+Weather data is used to create the following figures:
 * Temperature (F) vs. Latitude
 * Humidity (%) vs. Latitude
 * Cloudiness (%) vs. Latitude
 * Wind Speed (mph) vs. Latitude

-As well as linear regressions on the following:
+As well as linear regressions of the following:
 * Northern Hemisphere - Temperature (F) vs. Latitude
 * Southern Hemisphere - Temperature (F) vs. Latitude
 * Northern Hemisphere - Humidity (%) vs. Latitude